wigig-tools/qd-realization/README.md

 ## Features
 1. Open-source
 1. Ray-tracing based on the method of images
-1. Specifically tailored for mmWave propagation, thus only considering specular reflection and ignoring diffraction
+1. Specifically tailored for mmWave propagation, considering specular reflection and ignoring diffraction
 1. Quasi-Deterministic ray diffusion model based on real-world measurements is included
 1. Material libraries for ray diffusion are also included
 1. Trace-based mobility is supported